coder/docs/admin/devurls.md

 helm upgrade coder coder/coder --set coderd.devurlsHost="*.my-custom-domain.io"
 ```

-**Note:** If you are providing a custom ingress controller, then you will need
+**Note:** If you are providing an ingress controller, then you will need to add
-to add the rule manually to the ingress:
+the rule manually to the ingress.
+If you are unsure, skip this step:

 ```yaml
  - host: "*.my-custom-domain.io"